In this article:

 In the first 12 weeks there are some other factors that can affect your baby's ability to go to sleep and stay asleep.
 For babies who have a more predictable sleep pattern to their day though, it is far easier to pick up when something is amiss.

 Hunger is often an issue with young babies.
 A hungry baby will not settle or sleep.
-Whether you are breast or bottle feeding, there are factors that need to be considered if you feel your baby seems to be constantly hungry or unsettled, such as an undiagnosed lip or tongue ties or reflux.
+Whether you are breast or bottle feeding, there are factors that need to be considered if you feel your baby seems to be constantly hungry or unsettled, such as an undiagnosed lip, tongue-ties or reflux.
 If everything else is lined up for your baby to get them sleeping well, yet you suspect hunger is an issue, talk to your paediatrician about these possibilities.

 Sickness can also affect a baby's sleep.
 Common colds can mean your baby is uncomfortable or in pain and you should follow your medical professional's advice here.
 Sometimes, more seriously, babies can suffer from ear or throat infections and show no outward symptoms (not even a fever) other than a disturbance to their sleep.
 In most countries, healthcare is free for infants so if you are really struggling with your baby’s sleep or settling, it always pays to err on the side of caution and have your baby checked by your GP.